Stem Cell Therapy for Cerebral Palsy

 Stem Cell Therapy for Cerebral Palsy

 >

 > There is evidence to support that bone marrow-derived mononuclear cells are safe and improve the quality of life in children with neurological disorders including cerebral palsy.8

-> The adult stem cells used to treat cerebral palsy at the Stem Cell Institute come from human umbilical cord tissue in its investigational stem cell treatments for cerebral palsy.
-These stem cells are harvested from donated umbilical cords.
-In accordance with International Blood Bank standards, all umbilical cord-derived stem cells are rigorously screened for viruses and bacteria at Medistem Labs before they are approved for use.
+> The adult stem cells used to treat cerebral palsy at the Stem Cell Institute come from human umbilical cord tissue (allogeneic mesenchymal).
+Umbilical cords are donated by mothers after normal, healthy births.
+In accordance with International Blood Bank standards, all umbilical cord-derived stem cells are rigorously screened for viruses and bacteria at Medistem Labs before they are approved for use in patients.